 Let’s say that John wants to be long on 100 contracts.
 John needs to initiate a position.
 Current price is $45/46.
 The depth of market is as follows:

 John then initiates his long position with a market order.
 His 100 contracts consume the liquidity from the 4 prices above.
 His average fill price on his long is $47.50 (25 contracts at each of 46, 47, 48, 49).
-John is also aware that there are is also a 500 contract stop order at $50.
+John also surmises that there are is also at least 500 contracts in stop orders at $50 (due to it being an important area in his experience, where stop orders are likely to have gathered).
 This triggers and propels price to $53/54.

-Since John already knew that there was a 500 contract stop order at $50, he pre-emptively put a sell limit at $51 for 100 contracts, before even initiating his long position.
+Since John already guessed that there was at least 500 contracts in stop orders at $50, he pre-emptively put a sell limit at $51 for 100 contracts, before even initiating his long position.